-Transport for NSW is proposing the St Peters Public Space Project to improve connectivity and create a people-friendly place with more open areas for people to move around Sydney Park and King Street, Newtown.
+Transport for NSW is proposing to improve connectivity and create a people-friendly place with more open areas for people to move around Sydney Park and King Street, Newtown.

 Transport for NSW proposes to provide improved connectivity around Princes Highway, King Street and Sydney Park Road in collaboration with the City of Sydney and the Inner West Council.